7 festive things to do for Christmas in Seattle

 Fairmont’s Teddy Bear Suite raises money for Seattle Children’s Hospital, so please consider making a donation to this worthy cause.
 The Teddy Bear Suite is open daily (including Christmas) during the holiday season.
 This is one of the must see Christmas activities in Seattle.

-Gingerbread Village at the Sheraton Seattle
+Gingerbread Village at the Sheraton Grand Seattle

 While you can’t eat these gingerbread houses, you will marvel at how architects and artists manage to create such amazing displays with baked cookie dough.